mianafzaal297/multifunctionalwebpage/README.md

 ## **CodeAlpha Internship Project**

 Welcome to my **CodeAlpha Internship Project** repository!
-This project was developed during my Full Stack Development Internship at CodeAlpha, where I had the opportunity to enhance my skills in web development and software engineering.
+This project was developed during my Front End Internship at CodeAlpha, where I had the opportunity to enhance my skills in web development and software engineering.

 ### **Project Overview**